-Three years ago, my writing partner, Piper Bayard, declared October 31st to be Love a Spook Day in appreciation of the quiet contributions of the intelligence community.
+In 2010, my writing partner, Piper Bayard, declared October 31st to be Love-A-Spook Day in appreciation of the quiet contributions of the intelligence community.
 In real life, versus Hollywood, not all spooks are highly trained supermen and superwomen who look like Daniel Craig and Scarlett Johansson.
 Many are simple people who rise to the occasion of their moment in history.
 Lydia Darragh was one of those people.

 On a chilly rainy day in Dublin in 1728, a baby girl was born in front of a quaint Irish stone hearth in a humble home.
 Well, okay, I can’t be sure of the rain, but if you’ve been to Dublin, you can imagine a little rain falling.
 The house was likely humble, and why not get close to the fireplace if you have to give birth in Dublin in 1728?
 What we do know for certain was that the girl was named Lydia Barrington, and at twenty-four, she married a clergyman’s son named William Darragh.
 Two years later, they made the difficult crossing to the British colonies in America and settled in Philadelphia.

 They joined a Quaker community and were clearly pacifists.
 Lydia, a nurse and midwife, was obviously a very durable woman, because she gave birth to nine children and managed to not die in the process.
 Lydia and William lost four children in infancy and raised their five surviving children to be practicing Quakers.
 However, during the American Revolution, their son Charles defied his upbringing and joined the Second Pennsylvania Regiment to fight against the British Occupation.

 On September 26, 1777, British forces led by General Howe entered Philadelphia in force.
 He occupied the home of Lydia’s neighbor, John Cadwalader, who was absent, having joined the first revolutionary regiment, the Philadelphia Light Horse.